The Six Points Innovation Center

 Beginning June 7, 2016 Monday---Friday

-Homework assistance will be offered between 3pm---5 pm two to three days per week.
+Homework assistance will be offered between 3pm---5 pm on Tuesday and Thursday.

 After-hours and weekend operations will be specific to youth programming and events.